uc-python/python-for-web-scraping/06-rest-apis/md_slides/api_basics.md

   - **POST** -- Create some new data
   - **PUT** -- Update some existing data
   - **DELETE** -- Delete some existing data

+- However, we're only going to use them for pulling data, and that means mostly GET requests.

+---

+# API Endpoints

+- Rest APIs are usually associated with a partiular URL or collection of URLs, which are called *endpoints* in the context of an APIs.

+- In today's lecture, we're going to use a very simple API: The *REST Countries* API: [https://restcountries.eu](https://restcountries.eu)

+  - Allows us to fetch information about a country